GoogleCloudPlatform/policy-library/docs/user_guide.md

 ```
 parameters:
-  mode: whitelist
+  mode: allowlist
   instances:
     - //compute.googleapis.com/projects/test-project/zones/us-east1-b/instances/one
     - //compute.googleapis.com/projects/test-project/zones/us-east1-b/instances/two
 ```

 These parameters specify that two VM instances may have external IP addresses.
-The are exempt from the constraint since they are whitelisted.
+The are exempt from the constraint since they are allowlisted.

 Here is a complete example of a sample external IP address constraint file: